wightman/Lists/db/DBDocumentation.md

 ### accessTypes
 - List of types of access for collaborators
-- Used to work-around mySQL not supporting CHECK IN constraints
+- Used to work-around mySQL not supporting CHECK IN constraints, but it turns out that being able to list the valid domain of values is useful.
-- Really, the table is populated with two constants: 'R' and 'W', so there is no need for write access to the table, ever.
+- Really, the table is populated with three constants: 'O', 'R' and 'W', so there is no need for write access to the table.
  ````sql
   access CHAR(1) UNIQUE
 ````